-Excerpt from the book “The Mysteries of Nutrition – Life Changing Ideas to Heal the Body”
+Excerpt below from the book “The Mysteries of Nutrition – Life Changing Ideas to Heal the Body”

 The outer Sun converts cholesterol into vitamin D in the skin.
 This partial conversion is assisted by magnesium dependent enzymes in the skin.
 The word “enzyme” comes from the word “Sun”.
 After transport, further conversion is done in the liver and the kidney to create the storable (25 dihydroxy vitamin D) and the fully active form of Vitamin D (1.25 dihydroxy vitamin D), respectively.
 The storable form is found in the fatty tissue.